Chair and Associate Professor of Sociology

 Emeritus Faculty

-Michael Brown is currently president of the School for Advanced Research (SAR) in Santa Fe, New Mexico.
-He served on the Williams College faculty for 34 years, retiring in 2014 as the Lambert Professor of Anthropology & Latin American Studies, Emeritus.
-During his time at Williams he chaired the Department of Anthropology and Sociology, served as director of the Oakley Center for the Humanities and Social Sciences, and co-chaired the Stetson-Sawyer Building Committee, which planned the construction of Schapiro and Hollander Halls as well as the new Sawyer Library.
-His professional interests include popular and traditional spirituality, ethnomedicine, dilemmas of heritage and heritage protection, and the indigenous peoples of the New World, especially the Amazon.
+After taking early retirement from Williams in 2014, Michael F. Brown served for a decade as president of the School for Advanced Research in Santa Fe, NM, becoming president emeritus in mid-2024.
+During his 34 years on the Williams faculty he chaired the Department of Anthropology & Sociology, served as director of the Oakley Center for the Humanities & Social Sciences, and co-chaired the Stetson-Sawyer Building Committee, which planned the construction of Schapiro and Hollander Halls as well as the new Sawyer Library.
+His professional interests include dilemmas of heritage and heritage protection, museum ethics and Indigenous community stewardship, and the Indigenous peoples of the New World, especially the Amazon.

 Willmott Family Third Century Professor Sociology & Public Affairs, Emeritus